composify-js/composify/packages/docs/pages/docs/tutorial/nextjs.md

 }
 ```

-Now test it:
+Now you can test it:

 - Visit [`http://localhost:3000/foo/`](http://localhost:3000/foo/) to see the saved page.
 - Visit [`http://localhost:3000/baz/`](http://localhost:3000/baz/) and you'll get a 404 because there's no data yet.

 ## Set up the Editor

-To create or update content, we'll set up the `Editor` component.
-Since it contains client-side interactivity, mark the file with `'use client'`.
+Now for the fun part: setting up the visual editor.
+To create or update content, we'll use the `Editor` component.
+Note that the editor is interactive, so it must be in a Client Component (`'use client'`).

 ```jsx showLineNumbers [app/editor/[slug]/client.tsx]
 'use client';